Majdi316/custom-card-server/README.md

   }
 }
 ```
-## Admins end points
+## 🛡️ Admin Endpoints

-can do same as users have a business account and :
+Admins have full access to manage all users and cards.

-⚠️ all end point wants a token (x-auth-token) in headers
+  >⚠️ All endpoints below require a valid x-auth-token in the request headers.

 | No | Url                           | method      | Action                      |
 | :--| :---------------------------- | :---------- | :-------------------------- |